genomicsITER/HGinfections/README.md

 <a name="Update logs"></a>
 ## Update logs

 > October 1, 2025.
-Updated references 4 and 6.
+Updated references 4 and 6; updated EGA accession for the study 'Rare variant risks in sepsis-associated ARDS'.

 > February 28, 2025.
 Public release of this repository.